ministryotech/Umbraco.Pylon/README.md

 ### MediaAccessor \ IMediaAccessor ###
 The obtaining of media works through the MediaAccessor - The key elements are the same as the ContentAccessor, above, an overridable GetContentFunc() method and a Content() method that takes an Id.
 It lacks the conversion style methods but instead exposes methods to perform simple Media related taks like check that a given media item exists.

-### ContentFactoryBase \ IContentFactory ###
+### ContentFactory \ IContentFactory ###
 This is an abstract class and interface pair that wraps a ContentAccessor and a MediaAccessor.
-IContentFactory is implemented by IDocumentTypeFactory and ContentFactoryBase is inherrited by DocumentTypeFactoryBase to provide the direct link between a Document Type and it's associated content although you may have need for a custom implementation of a ContentFactory outside of the standard usage within a DocumentType.
+IContentFactory is implemented by IDocumentTypeFactory and ContentFactory is inherrited by DocumentTypeFactory to provide the direct link between a Document Type and it's associated content although you may have need for a custom implementation of a ContentFactory outside of the standard usage within a DocumentType.
 In the example class below we are creating a factory class that specifically deals with wrapping a file, stored in media and has no associated document type...

 ```C#
 public interface IFileBuilder : IContentFactory